-- Grade 3.
-These severe sprains occur when the ligament is completely torn.
+- Grade 3 — These severe sprains occur when the ligament is completely torn.
 These are significant injuries that require medical or surgical care.
-As the ligament tears away from the bone, it may also take a small chip of bone with it, called an avulsion fracture.
+As the ligament tears away from the bone, it may also take a small chip of bone with it.
+This is called an avulsion fracture.

 Symptoms of a wrist sprain may vary in intensity and location.
 The most common symptoms of a wrist sprain include: